SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/README.md

 Big "in memory" mods might take too much time to compile for users and there's no easy way to hot reload precompiled mod
 In theory you can run VS over debug luatrauma but i don't have enough computer for that, also i don't like VS

+Also you can't release "in memory" mods with nuget packages, it has to be precompiled, but it's possible to dev "in memory" mod with nuget by running it in custom built barotrauma

 So i develop mods using cl_reloadlua and then f5 it when i want to release it

 ## Notes: